Kat404/SAPITS/README.md

 These principles, while not legally binding under the CC BY-SA 4.0 license, represent our vision for ethical technology practices.
 We believe following them will help maintain the integrity and purpose of the SAPITS methodology.

-For the full license terms, please see the [LICENSE.txt](LICENSE.txt) file.
+For the full license terms, please see the [LICENSE](LICENSE) file.

 ---